List of Christian denominational positions on homosexuality: Roman Catholic Church

-On 9 September 2022, over 80% of German bishops at the Synodal Path supported a document calling for a "re-evaluation of homosexuality" and for making changes to the Catechism.
+In his 25 September 2023 response to conservative cardinals' written dubia before the World Synod of Bishops, Pope Francis signaled the Church's openness to blessings for gay couples as long as they did not misrepresent the Church's view of marriage as between one man and one woman.

+On 18 December 2023, Pope Francis approved Fiducia supplicans which allow priests to give blessings to same-sex couples, as long as they do not "resemble marriage".
+The formal announcement reiterates that marriage is between a man and a woman and that a same-sex union should not be conferred and blessed at the same time.

+In April 2025, Roman Catholic Bishop Conference in Germany published a guidelinehelp document of blessing ceremonies for same-sex couples.

 Independent Catholic Denominations

 There are a number of catholic denominations that claim an apostolic succession but have split from the historic Roman Catholic Church.
 Acceptance of homosexuality varies between these groups but there are a few that fully support LGBT inclusion.
 Some of these groups are the American Apostolic Old Catholic Church, American Catholic Church in the United States, American National Catholic Church, Catholic Apostolic Church in North America, Christ Communion, Ecumenical Catholic Communion, Ecumenical Catholic Church, Evangelical Catholic Church, Independent Catholic Christian Church, Liberal Catholic Church, Orthodox-Catholic Church of America, Reformed Catholic Church, The National Catholic Church of America, and United Catholic Church.

 Swedenborgianism

 The largest Swedenborgian denomination in North America, the General Church of the New Jerusalem, does not ordain gay and lesbian ministers, but the oldest denomination, the Swedenborgian Church of North America, does.
-Ministers in Swedenborgian Church of North America may determine individually whether or not they will marry same-sex couples.
-Ministers of the General Church of the New Jerusalem are not permitted to marry or bless any same-sex couples.